Military history of Japan: Feudal Japan

 This period is marked by the departure from relatively small or medium-sized clan-like battles, to massive clashes of clans over the control of Japan.
-The establishment of the Kamakura shogunate coincided with the ascendancy of the samurai class over the aristocratic nobility (公家, kuge) of the Imperial Court.
-The Shogunates were military governments and de facto rulers of Japan.
+The establishment of the Kamakura shōgunate coincided with the ascendancy of the samurai class over the aristocratic nobility (公家, kuge) of the Imperial Court.
+The Shōgunates were military governments and de facto rulers of Japan.
 They dominated Japanese politics for nearly seven hundred years (1185–1868), subverting the power of the Emperor as a figurehead and the Imperial Court in Kyoto.

 In the Kamakura period, Japan successfully repulsed the Mongol invasions, and this saw a large growth in the size of military forces, with samurai as an elite force and as commanders.
-Following roughly fifty years of bitter fighting over control of the Imperial succession, the Muromachi period, under the Ashikaga shogunate, saw a brief period of peace as the power of the traditional systems of administration by the Imperial Court gradually declined.
-Later, the position of the provincial governors and other officials under the shogunate slowly gave way into a new class of daimyōs (feudal lords) in the early 11th century.
+Following roughly fifty years of bitter fighting over control of the Imperial succession, the Muromachi period, under the Ashikaga shōgunate, saw a brief period of peace as the power of the traditional systems of administration by the Imperial Court gradually declined.
+Later, the position of the provincial governors and other officials under the shōgunate slowly gave way into a new class of daimyōs (feudal lords) in the early 11th century.
 The Daimyō were protected by samurai and they dominated Japan's internal politics.
 This brought the Japanese archipelago into a period of 150 years of fractious disunity and war.